jiangmiao/csv2json/README.txt

 Options:
   -comma string
         comma (default ",")
   -no-header
-    	no header, cells will be Array instead of Object -no-trim
+        no header, the row will be Array instead of Object -no-trim
         disable trim leading space

 Example:
   $ cat example.csv